vibewaybusiness-oss/clipizy/scripts/README.md

 # Scripts Directory

-This directory contains all startup, deployment, and utility scripts for the Vibewave project.
+This directory contains all startup, deployment, and utility scripts for the Clipizy project.

 ## Directory Structure